We have made several bed headboards from old and new doors. In this post, we will explain how to make a headboard from an old or new door.

 We screwed the 2 x 4s in the back of the headboard using screws that were long enough to go through the 2 x 4 and catch the wood headboard but NOT too long that they would come through and be visible on the front side of the headboard.

 We installed the 2 x 4s so that the bottom edge of the headboard would be about 1″ below the top of the mattress.

 I added the felt to keep the 2 x 4’s from scratching the wall.

 Attaching to Bed Frame:

-Thanks for reading my blog!
+Thanks for reading our blog!